Every kid in Hunter × Hunter who isn't Gon. The Zoldyck family is made up mostly of child assassins.

 Despite not having a humanoid form, Ghost in the Shell: Stand Alone Complex's Tachikomas evoke this at times, speaking with cute, childlike voices and behaving in cute, childlike ways just before cheerfully shredding a whole platoon of infantry with a Gatling gun.

-Although he may be a bit too old to count but 16 year old Hajime Muroto from Gantz certainly displays the traits, he plays it out like he's a very innocent and sensitive boy, but as it turns out he's a dangerous psychopathic serial killer and rapist.
+Although he may be a bit too old to count 16 year old Hajime Muroto from Gantz certainly displays the traits; he plays it out like he's a very innocent and sensitive boy, but as it turns out he's a dangerous psychopathic serial killer and rapist.

 Isaac, the prepubescent mass-murderer from Eternal Sabbath.
 In his defense, however, he has a Freudian Excuse: He is a clone, created for the specific purpose of having a spare to dissect as soon as he reached maturity.
 He was raised in a vat to keep him from developing conciousness, but being telepathic, he has known of his intended purpose since infancy, and has consequently developed a rather poor opinion of human morality.

-Gerard (technically Jellal) from Fairy Tail.
-While he's an adult at the start of the story he convinced everyone to be his slaves as child because they thought he was a sweet, morally righteous kid.
+Jellal from Fairy Tail.
+While he's an adult at the start of the story, he convinced everyone to be his slaves as a child because they thought he was a sweet, morally righteous kid.

-Justifed for no one knew that Jellal, himself was possessed.
+Justified, for no one knew that Jellal himself was possessed.

 Played straight with Rolo.
 The kid is an assassin, who's been killing people since he was a small child.
 Nobody would suspect a six year old to shoot someone, but it helps that he can stop people's perception of time.